Zealand Mountain, West Bond, Mount Bond, and Bond Cliff via Zealand Bonds Traverse

 Trail: Zealand Trail > Twinway > Bondcliff Trail > West Bond Spur > Bondcliff Trail > Lincoln Woods Trail

-NOTE: The Zealand Bonds Traverse is a LONG hike.
-The overall elevation gain is 3,700 feet, which is not bad because it is spread out over the hike, but the mileage makes for a long hiking day.
+The Zealand Bonds Traverse is a LONG hike and gains about 4,000 feet of elevation.
+Most of the trail is relatively gradual, but it will make you work for the views!
 If you are willing to take on the all-day adventure, you will not regret it, and it will be a hike to remember!

 Zealand Bonds Traverse Guide